pomdtr/smallweb/README.md

 export default { fetch: serveDatabase({ dbPath: "./chinook.db" }) };
 ```

-These 2 lines of code provides me a full-featured LibSqlStudio UI at `https://sqlite-example.smallweb.run`.
+These 2 lines of code provides me a full-featured LibSqlStudio UI that you can access at <https://sqlite-example.smallweb.run>.

 As a bonus, I'm also able to use the API endpoint to execute arbitrary SQL queries: